History of Swindon Town F.C.: 2000–2007

+Financial issues and relegation

 Off the pitch, the club's financial situation continued in its state of flux.
 It was revealed on 24 January 2005 that an unpaid tax bill of £600,000 had led to HM Customs & Excise issuing a winding up petition against the club.
 The amount was later paid before the deadline of 2 February 2005.
 Customs again issued an insolvency order against Swindon Town in August over non-payment of a second tax bill which was finally paid in October.
 Sir Seton Wills also revealed in May that he and the club's backers had been subsidising the sale of matchday tickets by £6 each.

 The club's board indicated that they were losing money due to the facilities at the County Ground not generating enough income to keep the club afloat.
 Swindon director Bob Holt issued a statement to the town stating: "Please, please come to the games.
 We know it's expensive, but you have to if you want football in Swindon."
 Earlier in the season the club had announced its new proposal to redevelop the County Ground, a plan which received the backing of the local council who own the land.
 Chief Executive Bob Holt commented: "We have been at the County Ground for over 100 years and it is only appropriate that we should explore every opportunity to stay here for another 100 years."

-2005–06: Relegation

 A mixed start to the 2005–06 League One campaign cost Andy King his job and youth development officer Iffy Onuora took over on a temporary contract.

 On 30 November 2005 the club revealed that the proposed redevelopment of the County Ground had run into problems, with Swindon Borough Council raising legal and financial concerns about the scheme.

 Swindon Town F.C. was also scheduled to appear as part of the Sky TV series Big Ron Manager in 2006, which involved former football manager Ron Atkinson acting as a troubleshooter for a club in difficulties.
 Filming began in December 2005 at the County Ground, with caretaker-manager Iffy Onuora in charge of Swindon at the time.
 The appearance of Atkinson at the club resulted in widespread press speculation that he was going to take over the management of the team, which was denied.
 Following the disruption caused by this and the producers' wish for more backroom access, the television crew were asked to leave the club's premises in January 2006.

 Onuora was unable to save Swindon from relegation and they were officially demoted on 29 April 2006 after failing to win their penultimate game of the season.
 The relegation meant that they became the first ever former Premiership team to be demoted to football's basement league division, although they were joined by Milton Keynes Dons (previously Wimbledon) on the final day of the season.